System requirements for Splunk UBA

 The RHEL EUS subscription enables you to remain with previous stable releases of RHEL for up to approximately 24 months.

 On December 31, 2021, Red Hat's CentOS Linux reached End Of Life (EOL).
 Per Red Hat, Inc, CentOS Linux users must migrate to a new operating system to continue receiving updates, patches, and new features.
 Red Hat also encourages customers to migrate to RHEL.
 Additionally, Red Hat made the new "CentOS Stream" operating system a non-production, pre-build version of RHEL, with no long-term support model.
 Splunk UBA does not include CentOS Stream as a supported operating system.
 Customers must migrate to and adopt a supported production Linux distro of RHEL, Ubuntu, or OEL as a base OS for UBA version 5.3.0.

 User access requirements

-If you are installing Splunk UBA using an OVA or AMI image, perform all tasks as the
+If you are installing Splunk UBA using an AMI image, perform all tasks as the

 caspida user and use

 If you are installing Splunk UBA on a supported Linux platform, you must be able to do the following:

 - Be able to log in as